-I’m retired so I guess I had a bit more time than some people.
-Actually I quite enjoyed the challenge and it meant that I was able to my best for my parents - I got a feeling of achievement from it.
-I did my best for them."
+I’m retired, so I guess I had a bit more time than some people.
+Actually, I quite enjoyed the challenge and it meant that I was able to do my best for my parents - I got a feeling of achievement from it."

 - Financing a care home: to understand the different funding options.